ZE postcode area

 The ZE postcode area, also known as the Lerwick postcode area, is a group of three postcode districts covering the Shetland Islands in Scotland.
 The letters in the postcode are derived from Zetland, an archaic spelling of the islands' name that was the name for the council area until 1975.

+Mail for the ZE postcode area is processed at Glasgow Mail Centre.

 Coverage

 The approximate coverage of the postcode districts:

 Map

 The KW postcode area is situated to the southwest.